 In addition to the above, the Group has right-of-use assets related to properties interests of which the Group is the registered owner.
-They are included in "property, plant and equipment", "investment properties" and "prepaid lease payments".
-Details of which are set out in Notes 13, 14 and 16 respectively.
+They are included in "assets classified as held for sale", "property, plant and equipment", "investment properties" and "prepaid lease payments".
+Details of which are set out in Notes 10, 13, 14 and 16 respectively.